← Back to blog Tutorial

 }

-1. The user taps the microphone button to start recording.
+1. User taps the microphone button to start recording

-2. They tap again to stop.
-The recorded bytes are passed to _processAudio.
+2. Taps again to stop — recorded bytes go to _processAudio

 Performance Results